daniel-frak/backity/docs/index.md

 ## Architectural Design Decisions

 Architectural Decision Records (ADRs) document the key design choices for the project.
+They are useful because:
+- They prevent repeating past mistakes or re-discussing settled decisions,
+- They help understand why certain approaches were chosen,
+- They ensure architectural consistency.

 Whenever possible, they are written as ArchUnit tests.
 When not practical, they are documented in text form and can be found [in the developer documentation](https://daniel-frak.github.io/backity/adr/).